ehn-dcc-development/hcert-trust/hcert_trust_exchange.md

 - URL for downloading a signed set of JWKs containing CSCA certificates (Optional)
 - TLS Certificate used on the origin server of above.
 - Certificate for verifying signed JWKs (Optional)
+- Current valid list of aggregated CSCA Certificates
+- Current valid list of aggregated and validated DSC

-The manner in which the Secretariat obtains this information from each Participating Country is outside the scope of this specification.
+The manner in which the Secretariat bootstrap initial URL:s and certificates used to download and authenticate information from each Participating Country is outside the scope of this specification.

 ## Security considerations